 Jerky from the store can be ridiculously expensive.
 Why not try making your own?

-There are many ways to make jerky, and we often making it when there have been successful hunts around here.
+There are many ways to make jerky and we often make it when there have been successful hunts around here.
 But you would make beef jerky the same way, and that is how we first made it.
-You would use steaks…and nothing fancy.
+You would use steaks… nothing fancy.
 Simple round steak is appropriate.
 Slice 2 pounds into 1/4 inch thick strips.
 Be sure to trim away all fat and sinew.

 I’m making it with caribou here.